Showmax/grafana-dashboards-generator/README.md

            graph template
 ```
   * `expvars` - allow list and instantiate expression for all values
-  * better inheritance of dashboard sections - inherit all rows and change/discard just few of them, inherit all expvars and override/discard just some of them, dtto for tags
+  * better inheritance of dashboard sections - inherit all rows and change/discard just few of them, inherit all expvars and override/discard just some of them, ditto for tags